-This mini and light-weighted wireless video transmitter enables you to send video from one location to another without expensive and messy wiring.
+This light-weighted wireless microwave transmitter enables you to send video between locations where hardwiring is difficult or impracticable.
+Applications include sending FPV camera video to the receiver on the ground, sending video between buildings across the road and so forth.
 Video only, no audio.
 If you need video as well as audio, please visit this page.

-The transmitter works on its own transmission system and is therefore particularly useful in those remote locations where there is no internet coverage or fixed broadband.
-Compatible with all types of wired video camera (NTSC or PAL).
+The transmitter operates on microwave radio system - no internet connection required, no bandwidth to worry about.
+It is therefore particularly useful in those remote locations where there is no internet/network coverage or out of WiFi range.
 See a typical setup example here.
 The transmitter is small, light-weighted and can be powered by a 12V battery pack for a couple of hours.
-Suitable for portable applications.
+Suitable for portable or FPV drone applications.

-This high performance time-proven transmitter outperforms other transmitters in the market with these:
+This high performance time-proven transmitter comes with these outstanding features: